Ptosis Repair with Upper Eyelid Blepharoplasty

 Causes of Upper Eyelid Ptosis

-Upper eyelid ptosis might possibly be true ptosis or pseudoptosis.
+Upper eyelid ptosis could be true ptosis or pseudoptosis.

 True ptosis can be congenital or acquired.

-Ptosis might possibly also arise due to complex facial injuries resulting in levator detachment from the superior tarsal plate.
+Ptosis could also arise due to complex facial injuries resulting in levator detachment from the superior tarsal plate.

 Symptoms and Signs of Upper Eyelid Ptosis